Largest eigenvalue statistics of wavefront shaping in complex scattering media: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In conclusion, our work establishes the statistical foundations of the enhancement factor, a key measure of coherent control of light through complex media with implications for biomedical imaging, optical metrology, secure communication, optical trapping, and quantum photonics.
+In conclusion, our work establishes the statistical foundations of the enhancement factor, a key measure of coherent control of light through complex scattering media with implications for biomedical imaging, optical metrology, secure communication, optical trapping, and quantum photonics.
 By combining experiments, numerical simulations, and exact random-matrix results, we determine the full probability distribution of the enhancement factor for multi-point focusing.
-For finite numbers of input and output channels, and within the LW-random-matrix framework (i.e., in the absence of long-range correlations), our theory quantitatively captures both the mean and the fluctuations, going beyond the Mar\v{c}enko--Pastur prediction for the mean and the Tracy--Widom law for fluctuations in the asymptotic large-number-of-channels limit.
-These results provide, for the first time, a comprehensive statistical description directly relevant to experimentally accessible finite-channel regimes.
+For finite numbers of input and output channels, and within the Laguerre--Wishart (LW) random-matrix framework (i.e., in the absence of long-range mesoscopic correlations), the theory quantitatively captures both the mean and the fluctuations, going beyond the Mar\v{c}enko--Pastur prediction for the mean and the Tracy--Widom law for fluctuations in the asymptotic large-channel limit.
+These results provide, for the first time, a comprehensive statistical description directly relevant to experimentally relevant finite-channel regimes.

-Beyond the LW-matrix framework, we report \emph{giant fluctuations} of the enhancement factor in strongly scattering samples, originating from long-range mesoscopic correlations.
-Measuring a near-complete transmission matrix of a scattering medium grants direct access to such correlations~\cite{2013_Stone_PRL, 2013_Park}.
-In practice, however, a three-dimensional medium can support $10^{4}$–$10^{6}$ channels, making a complete transmission-matrix acquisition unfeasible; experiments therefore probe long-range correlations using submatrices with only $\sim 10^{3}$ channels~\cite{2012_Choi_Nat._Photonics,2014_Popoff_PRL,2017_Wade_Nat._Phys.}.
-Our results show that fluctuations of the enhancement factor already provide a sensitive probe of long-range correlations when only $M_1 \lesssim 200$ input and $M_2 = 1$ output channels are controlled, thereby bridging wavefront-shaping-based focusing experiments and mesoscopic wave transport, and demonstrating that random-matrix theories for the largest eigenvalue statistics break down when such correlations are omitted. {Together, these results reveal that the enhancement factor—long considered a simple performance metric—is in fact a powerful statistical observable that encodes long-range mesoscopic correlations in complex media.}

-Existing theories either explicitly incorporate long-range mesoscopic correlations into random-matrix models and address only the global eigenvalue distribution~\cite{2013_Stone_PRL}, or, as in radiant-field theory~\cite{gaspard2025radiant, gaspard2025transmission}, provide an accurate global eigenvalue distribution without explicitly encoding these correlations; in both cases, they determine only the mean enhancement, but not its fluctuations.
-An accurate prediction of extreme eigenvalue statistics, as well as the impact of long-range mesoscopic correlations on them, thus remains an open problem.
-The present work motivates future theories that explicitly incorporate such correlations to complete the statistical picture.